sushiroll4093/clone/Quick-Start.md

 2. Make the script executable:  `chmod +x CODES.sh`
 3. Run the script (no args will print a help message):  `./CODES.sh --full`

+**Note**: when using Ubuntu 14 LTS server, the `CODES.sh` script doesn't seem to do the same thing that the instructions below indicate for installing nodejs.
+In addition, installing ruby2.1 through the script fails, whereas it succeeds with the steps below.
+Taking care of installing these dependencies first, then running the script, seems to work.
+So the complete process for the quick start on Ubuntu 14 LTS server (tested in May 2016 on a VirtualBox instance as well as Amazon EC2) is as follows:

+    # do this FIRST, before running CODES.sh; the script does something else entirely
+    curl -sL https://deb.nodesource.com/setup_0.12 | sudo bash -
+    sudo apt-get install nodejs

+    # next, add the ppa:brightbox/ruby-ng and install Ruby 2.1
+    sudo apt-get install software-properties-common
+    sudo add-apt-repository ppa:brightbox/ruby-ng
+    sudo apt-get update
+    sudo apt-get install ruby2.1 ruby2.1-dev

+    # NOW, run CODES.sh
+    ./CODES.sh --full

+    # after the setup completes, cd to the canvas root directory, and point your browser to (server):3000
+    cd ~/canvas-lms
+    bundle exec rails server

 Prerequisites
 -------------